rhp997/BTPi/README.md

   - A text value indicates the last time the data or page was refreshed (see Heartbeat query)
 - Using JQuery and a text editor, the format of the webpage is easily changed
   - Instead of tablular data, consider widgets from Charts.js or similar
   - A "url" attribute could be added to the META refresh to point to a new page (and the new page back or to a new page) in a daisy chain.
-Such a configuration would cycle through multiple views.
+Such a configuration would cycle through multiple views (see charts.html)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>